-- Several L2 cache events, where noted, can be further qualified using the Unit Mask (UMSK) field in the PerfEvtSel0 and PerfEvtSel1 registers.
-The lower 4 bits of the Unit Mask field are used in conjunction with L2 events to indicate the cache state or cache states involved. - The P6 family processors identify cache states using the "MESI" protocol and consequently each bit in the Unit Mask field represents one of the four states: UMSK[3] = M (8H) state, UMSK[2] = E (4H) state, UMSK[1] = S (2H) state, and UMSK[0] = I (1H) state.
-UMSK[3:0] = MESI" (FH) should be used to collect data for all states; UMSK = OH, for the applicable events, will result in nothing being counted. - 2.
-All of the external bus logic (EBL) events, except where noted, can be further qualified using the Unit Mask (UMSK) field in the PerfEvtSel0 and PerfEvtSel1 registers. - Bit 5 of the UMSK field is used in conjunction with the EBL events to indicate whether the processor should count transactions that are self- generated (UMSK[5] = 0) or transactions that result from any processor on the bus (UMSK[5] = 1). - 3.
-L2 cache locks, so it is possible to have a zero count.
+Several L2 cache events, where noted, can be further qualified using the Unit Mask (UMSK) field in the PerfEvtSel0 and PerfEvtSel1 registers.
+The lower 4 bits of the Unit Mask field are used in conjunction with L2 events to indicate the cache state or cache states involved.
+The P6 family processors identify cache states using the "MESI" protocol and consequently each bit in the Unit Mark field represents one of the faur states: UMSK[2] = M(SH) state, UMSK[2] = C bit in the Unit Mask field represents one of the four states: UMSK[3] = M (8H) state, UMSK[2] = E (4H) state, UMSK[1] = S (2H) state, and UMSK[0] = I (1H) state.
+UMSK[3:0] = MESI'' (FH) should be used to collect data for all states; UMSK = OH, for the applicable events, will result in nothing being counted.

+All of the external bus logic (EBL) events, except where noted, can be further qualified using the Unit Mask (UMSK) field in the PerfEvtSel0 and PerfEvtSel1 registers.

+Bit 5 of the UMSK field is used in conjunction with the EBL events to indicate whether the processor should count transactions that are self- generated (UMSK[5] = 0) or transactions that result from any processor on the bus (UMSK[5] = 1).

+3. L2 cache locks, so it is possible to have a zero count.

-19.12 PENTIUM PROCESSOR PERFORMANCE-MONITORING EVENTS
+19.13 PENTIUM PROCESSOR PERFORMANCE-MONITORING EVENTS

-Table 19-23 lists the events that can be counted with the performance-monitoring counters for the Pentium processor.
+Table 19-26 lists the events that can be counted with the performance-monitoring counters for the Pentium processor.
 The Event Number column gives the hexadecimal code that identifies the event and that is entered in the ESO or ES1 (event select) fields of the CESR MSR.
 The Mnemonic Event Name column gives the name of the event, and the Description and Comments columns give detailed descriptions of the events.
 Most events can be counted with either counter 0 or counter 1; however, some events can only be counted with only counter 0 or only counter 1 (as noted).